Benunc/scripturememory/implementation_plan.md

   [ ] show a graph of points and points events per day over time [ ] remove last access (it's always today)
 [ ] fix whatever happens at three hours of the session, as it's currently not actually logging out. not sure if I want it to, but right now it's definitely not.
 I can go back the next day and I'm still logged in.
+[ ] figure out an archive strategy
+[ ] handle the display of and messaging around mastered verses

 # Admin Panel Implementation Plan